AshleyFlow/luau-electron-template/README.md

 ---
 ## Not using Windows?
-In dev mode the app should work fine on other platforms, but for other platforms you might need to change what executable file `main.ts` uses to run luau code in production (by default it looks for a .exe file)
+In dev mode the app should work fine on other platforms, but for the packaged version you might need to change what executable file `main.ts` uses to run luau code in production (by default it looks for a .exe file)

 the executable file gets created automatically when you run the `dev` or `make` script (these scripts run build.luau using lune to build the executable)